Pain Medicine Group

 Your shoulder is composed of many moving parts that allow for a wide range of motion.
 But this extensive mobility also makes your shoulder more susceptible to injury and pain.
-With more than 35 years of experience, the team at Pain Medicine Group, which includes Dr. Paul Hurd, MD in Fort Myers, and Mauna M. Radahd, MD and Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, can identify the cause of your shoulder pain and develop an effective treatment strategy for you.
+With more than 35 years of experience, the team at Pain Medicine Group, which includes Dr. Mauna M. Radahd, or Dr. Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, can identify the cause of your shoulder pain and develop an effective treatment strategy for you.
 If you’re experiencing shoulder pain, call today or schedule an appointment online.

 Shoulder pain can be the result of an injury to the soft tissue or bone, inflammation, or a change in stability.
 Other common causes of shoulder pain include:

 The bursae are fluid-filled sacs that provide cushion in your joints.
 Due to repetitive motions, these sacs may become inflamed and lead to a condition known as bursitis.
 The inflammation can occur in various parts of your body, including your shoulder.

 Impingement is a condition where your shoulder blade rubs up against the soft tissue of your shoulder, causing pain and a decrease in motion.